danielbyler/model-describer/README.rst

 Impact
 ------------

-Currently, many people substitute [variable importance](https://en.wikipedia.org/wiki/Random_forest#Variable_importance) charts for an understanding of how the model works.
+Currently, many people substitute .. variable importance: https://en.wikipedia.org/wiki/Random_forest#Variable_importance charts for an understanding of how the model works.
 While genuinely helpful, these plots do not help us understand how different subgroups behave differently under the hood of the model.
-In the example below ([full notebook here](https://github.com/Data4Gov/WhiteBox/blob/master/Example_Notebook/Random%20Forest%20Analysis.ipynb)), all you have to do to produce the interactive chart is this line of code:
+In the example below (.. full notebook here: https://github.com/Data4Gov/WhiteBox/blob/master/Example_Notebook/Random%20Forest%20Analysis.ipynb), all you have to do to produce the interactive chart is this line of code:

 .. code-block:: python